 HOW TO INSTALL SURFBOARD FIN BOXES

-If you choose to install FCS Fusion, FCS II, or Futures fin boxes now is the time..
-Installation of these fin systems requires a trim router and install jig designed specifically for each fin system.
+If you choose to install FCS Fusion, FCS2, or Futures fin boxes now is the time... before fiberglassing.
+These three fin systems are called "pre-glass" and installation requires a trim router and install jig designed specifically for each fin system.
 You also have the choice to use FCS X-2 plugs or FACTORY plugs and install them after glassing the surfboard is done.

 Click to download Greenlight's Surfboard Fin Position Layout Guide for tri-fin, quad, and 2+1 fin setups